openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Authorization Error Response MUST be made as defined in [@!RFC6749].

-When the requested scope value is invalid, unknown, or malformed, the Authorization Server should respond with the error code `invalid_scope` defined in Section 4.1.2.1 of [@!RFC6749].

 Below is a non-normative example of an unsuccessful Authorization Response.

 ```json=